buildsi/compilerops/association-analysis/hill-climb/README.md

 $ python explore_assembly.py run data/flags-times-flat.csv
 ```

+A basic question we can ask is if the assembly is different for programs that run faster with a flag, and then how.

 Once I did this I realized there was a cool opportunity here - we not only might be interested in how the assembly differs with/without a flag (and how that maps to performance) but also which flags might have similar influence, or no influence at all.
 E.g.,

  - Generate assembly for the main program without flags, and then across flags